Saskatchewan Roughriders: Craig Dickenson's Riders (2019–2023)

+Corey Mace takes over (since 2023)

+The Riders announced Corey Mace would become the team's 48th head coach on November 30, 2023.
+Mace left the Toronto Argonauts organization after two seasons as defensive coordinator to take on the role, his first as a head coach.

+Among Mace's first moves as head coach was hiring Regina product Marc Mueller as offensive coordinator, someone Mace had previously coached with in Calgary.
+It was also announced that Kent Maugeri would stay on as special teams coordinator for his ninth overall season with the team.

+In early 2024, the Riders announced Mace would also serve as the team's defensive coordinator in addition to his head coaching duties.

+During Mace's first season at the helm in 2024, the Riders opened the season on a hot start before falling into a summer slump that included the club's first tie game since 2009.
+The team was able to rally later in the season, finishing the regular season with a record of 9–8–1.
+It was enough to make the playoffs for the first time since 2021, although the team fell short of a Grey Cup appearance.
+After defeating the BC Lions 24–21 to win the West Division, the Riders won their fifth Grey Cup in 2025, 25–17 over the Montreal Alouettes.

 Popularity

 Fan support

 In 2009, the team was described as having the largest fan base in the CFL.
-The team is third behind the Montreal Canadiens and Toronto Maple Leafs for merchandise sales of Canadian sports teams, and in 2009 the team played in 5 of the 6 most viewed games on television as well as breaking a ratings record for the West Final against the Calgary Stampeders and a Grey Cup ratings record of 43% of the national population against the Montreal Alouettes.
-According to a survey (July 2015), the Riders were considered the third strongest sports Brand in Canada.
-The Riders typically bring an upsurge in attendance at all or most of their various away venues, drawing crowds of their own fans.
-The province of Saskatchewan went through tough economic times during the 1980s and 1990s and as a result thousands of Rider fans left the province for work, particularly to Alberta.
-In Edmonton and especially Calgary, Rider fans make up to half the crowd, and many violent clashes have resulted in recent years between Roughrider and Stampeder fans.
-The Riders have led road attendance in the CFL every year during the 2000s decade, and local support has skyrocketed in recent years due to the on-field success of the club, including the first sold-out season in 2008.
-The Roughriders attendance record came in 1995 in a win over the Calgary Stampeders as 55,438 (more than 25% of Regina's population) fans watched on.
+The team is third behind the Montreal Canadiens and Toronto Maple Leafs for merchandise sales of Canadian sports teams, According to a survey (July 2015), the Riders were considered the third strongest sports Brand in Canada.
+When the Roughriders play on the road, there is always a strong contingent of fans due to fans travelling and also because of people having relocated from Saskatchewan to other parts of Canada.
+The Roughriders home attendance record came in 1995 in a win over the Calgary Stampeders as 55,438 (more than 25% of Regina's population) fans watched on.
 This crowd was attainable that year because of the increased capacity of Taylor Field in preparation of hosting the Grey Cup.
 Rider fans are also known for dressing up in unique and often bizarre Rider-themed costumes, the most popular being the watermelon helmet.
-The Roughriders have a unique fan-base that are passionate and engaging.
 They are the only CFL football team with a fan-based analytic website, dedicated to fan-based opinion and perception.
 Beginning with the 2011 season, Insightrix Research Inc. has conducted a poll after each Roughrider game, surveying a random selection of fans from the SaskWatch Research online community.
 Each week, fans weigh in on the Riders' game performance and predictions for the rest of the season.
 These predictions are compared against other Regions in Saskatchewan, titled "Battle of the Regions."